franciscop/bucket/readme.md

 The path is resolved relative to the current working directory.
 No credentials needed.

 Paths are bucket-relative, exactly like the remote providers: a leading `/` means the bucket root (the folder above), never the filesystem root, and `file.path` is the path within the bucket.
 The real location on disk is `join(root, file.path)`.
 Nothing ever resolves outside the root folder; escapes throw a `BucketError` with code `"INVALID_PATH"`.
 The check is lexical: a symlink inside the folder that points outside is not caught.

+As a safety net, passing the bucket's own OS path back in throws instead of silently nesting: `FileSystem("/data").file("/data/a.png")` is almost always a mistake for `file("a.png")`, so it throws `INVALID_PATH` with the suggested fix rather than creating `/data/data/a.png`.

 ### Backblaze B2